AP Automation Isn’t Tomorrow’s Upgrade — It’s Today’s Wake-Up Call

 • Real-time dashboards for liabilities, cycle times, and working capital

-• Audit-ready trails and ESG-aligned reporting
+• Audit-ready trails aligned with regulatory and ESG requirements

 How Velocious Accelerates This Shift

-• Templateless OCR and intelligent data extraction
+• Template less OCR and intelligent data extraction

 • Automated 2-way and 3-way matching with self-correcting exceptions